Powerful statistical inference for nested data using sufficient summary statistics: Theory

 \subsubsection{Estimation of between-subject variance}

-To perform inverse-variance-weighting under the random-effects model, the between-subjects variance $\sigma_{\!\text{rand}}^2$ needs to be estimated in order to obtain the total subject-wise variance $\Var(\hat{\theta}_s) = \sigma_{\!s}^2 + \sigma_{\!\text{rand}}^2$.
-Several iterative and non-iterative alternative methods have been proposed \cite{Worsley2002,Guolo2015,Veroniki2016}.
-A popular, relatively simple approach is the non-iterative procedure proposed by \citeauthor{Dersimonian1986} \cite{Dersimonian1986}.
+To perform inverse-variance weighting under the random-effects model, the between-subjects variance $\sigma_{\!\text{rand}}^2$ needs to be estimated in order to obtain the total subject-wise variance $\Var(\hat{\theta}_s) = \sigma_{\!s}^2 + \sigma_{\!\text{rand}}^2$.
+Several iterative and non-iterative alternative methods have been proposed \citep{Worsley2002,Guolo2015,Veroniki2016}.
+A popular and easy-to-implement approach is the non-iterative procedure proposed by \cite{Dersimonian1986}.
 For a given estimate $\hat{\sigma}_{\!s}^2$ of the within-subject variances (which can be obtained using the procedures discussed in Section~\ref{sec:effectsizes}), and for fixed-effect quantities

 the between-subject variance $\sigma^2_{\!\text{rand}}$ according to \cite{Dersimonian1986} is estimated as